proactive-dev/cce-front/README.md

-# UI project for NGO exchange
+# UI project for cryptocurrency exchange